Freight Shipping from Milwaukee to Wichita

 How much does it cost to ship freight from Milwaukee to Wichita?

-Full truckload (FTL) rates from Milwaukee, WI to Wichita, KS currently range from $1,729-$2,131 for a standard dry van load over the 804-mile route.
+Full truckload (FTL) rates from Milwaukee, WI to Wichita, KS currently range $1,729-$2,131 (roughly $2.15-$2.65 per mile over 804 miles).
 LTL shipments typically cost $642-$1,083 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Milwaukee to Wichita?

-Standard FTL transit from Milwaukee to Wichita is approximately 15 hrs by truck over 804 miles.
+Standard FTL transit from Milwaukee to Wichita is approximately 15 hrs by truck over 804 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Global III (Rochelle — 70 mi) to BNSF Wichita Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Milwaukee to Wichita freight?